BradCodeCraft/odin-members-only/README.md

 can write anonymous posts.
 Inside the clubhouse, members can see who the author of a post is, but outside they can only see the story and wonder who wrote it.

+## Environment Variables

+For this application to work correctly, these environment variables must exist:

+- `PORT` used for local development
+- `CONNECTIONSTRING`used to connect to database
+- `SECRET` - used for session
+- `SALT` - used for hashing password
+- `PASSCODE` - used for membership
+- `TESTUSERPASSWORD` - used for testuser dummy user
+- `TESTMEMBERPASSWORD` - used for testmember dummy user
+- `TESTADMINPASSWORD` - used for testadmin dummy user

 ## Database

 ### Entity Relational Diagram